 Past Cases Review 2

-The Church of England is carrying out a review of it's handling of allegations of abuse.
+The Church of England has carried out a review of its handling of allegations of abuse.
 The publication is called Past Cases Review 2.

-However, recognising that this may not feel safe for those with a lived experience of abuse from within the church, a dedicated telephone helpline – 0800 80 20 20 – operated independently from the church, by the NSPCC, has been set up.
+However, recognising that this may not feel safe for those with a lived experience of abuse from within the church, a dedicated telephone helpline was also available which operated independently from the church.

 Anyone can use the helpline to provide information or to raise concerns regarding abuse within the Church of England context; whether they are reporting issues relating to children, adults or seeking to whistle blow about poor safeguarding practice.